wf-somatic-variation documentation

 This workflow accepts BAM files (aligned or unaligned) as input.

-The BAM input parameters for this workflow accept the path to a single BAM file for the tumor sample (--bam_tumor), and one optional bam for the normal sample (--bam_normal).
+The --bam_tumor and --bam_normal input parameters for this workflow accept the path to a single BAM file or folder containing multiple BAM files for the tumor sample and the normal sample, respectively.
+The normal sample is optional for some components.
 A sample name can be supplied with --sample.

 Input parameters